trychlos/pwix-tabbed/README.md

    where 'tabbed' is expected to be the internal identifier of this tabbed template

 The component triggers following events:

 - on itself (and bubble up to the parents)

-    - `tabbed-rendered`, data={ tabbedId, tabbedName, $tabbed } when the Tabbed component is rendered
+    - `tabbed-rendered`, data={ tabbedId, tabbedName, $tabbed } when the Tabbed component has been rendered

     - `tabbed-changed`, data={ tabbedId, tabbedName, $tabbed } when the tabs population has changed

-- on every .tab-pane first child
+- on every `.tab-pane` first child, which happens to be the topmost component of the pane template:

     - `tabbed-pane-to-hide`, data={ tabbedId, tabbedName, tab:<tab_object>, next:<tab_object> } when about to leave a tab

     - `tabbed-pane-to-show`, data={ tabbedId, tabbedName, tab:<tab_object>, prev:<tab_object> } when a new tab is about to be shown

     - `tabbed-pane-hidden`, data={ tabbedId, tabbedName, tab:<tab_object>, next:<tab_object> } when a tab has left

     - `tabbed-pane-shown`, data={ tabbedId, tabbedName, tab:<tab_object>, prev:<tab_object> } when a tab has been shown

 ##### Identifiers management